Robert T. Croyle, PhD

 Director, Division of Cancer Control and Population Sciences

-Robert Croyle, PhD, was appointed director of the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI) in July 2003.
-In this role, he is responsible for overseeing a research portfolio and operating budget of over half a billion dollars and serves on NCI’s Scientific Program Leaders governance group.
-As a division, DCCPS covers a wide range of scientific domains and disciplines, including epidemiology, behavioral science, surveillance, cancer survivorship, and health services research.
+Robert Croyle, PhD, was appointed director of the Division of Cancer Control and Population Sciences, National Cancer Institute (NCI), in July 2003.
+In this role, he is responsible for overseeing a research portfolio and operating budget of more than a half billion dollars and serves on NCI’s Scientific Program Leaders Committee.
+As a division, DCCPS covers a wide range of scientific domains and disciplines, including epidemiology, behavioral science, surveillance and statistics, cancer survivorship, and health services and outcomes research.
 He previously served as the division’s associate director for the Behavioral Research Program, leading its development and expansion.
 Before coming to NCI in 1998, he was professor of psychology and a member of the Huntsman Cancer Institute at the University of Utah in Salt Lake City.
 Prior to that, he was a visiting investigator at the Fred Hutchinson Cancer Research Center in Seattle, visiting assistant professor of psychology at the University of Washington, and assistant professor of psychology at Williams College in Massachusetts.

-Dr. Croyle is a member of the Academy of Behavioral Medicine Research, a Fellow of the Society of Behavioral Medicine, a Fellow of the American Psychological Association, and a recipient of several awards for his research and professional service.
+Dr. Croyle is a member of the Academy of Behavioral Medicine Research, a Fellow of the Society of Behavioral Medicine, a Fellow of the American Psychological Association, a Fellow of the American Psychological Society, and a recipient of several awards for his research and professional service.
 His efforts on journal editorial boards include being associate editor for Cancer Epidemiology, Biomarkers and Prevention, and consulting editor for Health Psychology and the British Journal of Health Psychology.
-Dr. Croyle received the American Psychological Association Nathan Perry Career Service to Health Psychology Award in 2009, and an APA Presidential Citation for science and leadership in 2012.
+Dr. Croyle received the American Psychological Association (APA) Nathan Perry Career Service to Health Psychology Award in 2009, and an APA Presidential Citation for science and leadership in 2012.
 Dr. Croyle received the NIH Merit Award in 1999, 2002 and 2008.
 He received the NIH Director’s Award in 2000 and 2015 and the NIH Office of the Director Honor Award in 2013.
-In 2014, he received the Distinguished Achievement Award from the American Society of Preventive Oncology.
+In 2014, he received the Distinguished Achievement Award and, in 2021, the Distinguished Service Award from the American Society of Preventive Oncology.